OKScienceDE/Open_Science_101/CONTRIBUTING.md

 ##  What to know before you get started?

-This project adheres to a simple [code of conduct](https://github.com/OKScienceDE/Open_Science_101/blob/master/CODE_OF_CONDUCT.md).
+This project adheres to a simple [Code of Conduct](https://github.com/OKScienceDE/Open_Science_101/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 _To put it in a nutshell: please always be nice and always try to be constructive!_